OmeshR/CS-Transport-Order/README.md

 7. Then click on "Add Passenger" to include the person in that day's transport order (Once the name is added to the order, that very name will disappear).
 ![image](https://github.com/user-attachments/assets/7a6ee5ff-1ee0-4b4f-a923-2f8511ba32dc)

-8. Once you're done with adding people based on their shifts, click on "Save to Excel" to create an excel table with the transport order (This excel sheet will pop-up as soon as you hit "Save to Excel" (For any dialogue box that opens along with the excel sheet, just press on "okay")
+8. Once you're done with adding people based on their shifts, click on "Save to Excel" to create an excel table with the transport order (This excel sheet will pop-up as soon as you hit "Save to Excel".
 ![image](https://github.com/user-attachments/assets/15fe6ad6-1c0e-4fc4-adeb-46da3ebf943e)

 9. Use the temporarily created excel sheet to send out the transport order to the cab company.
 REFER BELOW TO SEE WHAT INFORMATION WILl BE ADDED AUTOMATICALLY.